Features

 Fiber based pseudo-blocking programming model

-The key idea behind vibe was to take the fast asynchronous I/O model and make it comfortable to program.
-Other frameworks such as node.js expose the asynchronous interface using callback functions.
+The key idea behind vibe.d was to take the fast and resource friendly asynchronous I/O model (AIO) and make it comfortable to use.
+Some other frameworks or toolkits such as node.js directly expose the event based interface of AIO using callback functions.
 While this is a workable approach, it has several drawbacks.

-The approach of vibe is to use asynchronous I/O under the hood but at the same time make it seem as if everything is running in its own thread and as if all operations were blocking and synchronous.
+The approach of vibe.d is to use asynchronous I/O under the hood, but at the same time make it seem as if all operations were synchronous and blocking, just like ordinary I/O.

 What makes this possible is D's support for so called fibers (also often called co-routines).
-Fibers behave a lot like threads, just that they are are actually all running in the same thread.
+Fibers behave a lot like threads, just that they are actually all running in the same thread.
 As soon as a running fiber calls a special yield() function, it returns control to the function that started the fiber.
 The fiber can then later be resumed at exactly the position and with the same state it had when it called yield().
+This way fibers can be multiplexed together, running quasi-parallel and using each threads capacity as much as possible.

 Compact API